badsyntax/server-tools/README.md

 A repo to store my bash scripts and documentation for Hetzner server management.

 *This repo is not intended as a guide for others to use, but feel free to have a look around.
-All code is MIT licensed.*
+Unless otherwise stated, all code is Public Domain.*

 ## Server specs